*Updated October 22, 2021

 Organizational Tip 3: Separate highest performing keywords into separate ad groups

-An additional tip to get the most from your highest performing keywords is to separate those out into their own ad groups all by themselves (commonly called Specific Keyword Ad Groups, or SKAGs).
+An additional tip to get the most from your highest performing keywords is to separate those into their own ad groups all by themselves (commonly called Specific Keyword Ad Groups, or SKAGs).

-I wouldn’t recommend building out SKAGs for your entire account however, which can quickly turn your campaign into an unmanageable monster.
+I wouldn’t recommend building out SKAGs for your entire account, however, which can quickly turn your campaign into an unmanageable monster.
 Keep things simple and only build SKAGs for your most important keywords.

 Organizational Tip 4: Track conversions with help from Salesforce or another CRM

-Even after your campaigns, ad groups, keywords and ad copy are all in order there is still a final, perhaps most important, step to be taken.
+Even after your campaigns, ad groups, keywords, and ad copy are all in order there is still a final, perhaps most important, step to be taken.
 You need to track as much conversion data as you possibly can.
 SaaS companies tend to have a longer sales cycle and rely on services like Salesforce to track their potential customers for months at a time.

-If your SaaS company is using a service like Salesforce to track its customer life cycle, that can be a treasure trove of data just waiting to be used in Adwords.
-It might require additional steps to get that data delivered into the Adwords platform, but any difficulties encountered along the way will be well worth the results in the end.
+If your SaaS company is using a service like Salesforce to track its customer life cycle, that can be a treasure trove of data just waiting to be used in AdWords.
+It might require additional steps to get that data delivered into the AdWords platform, but any difficulties encountered along the way will be well worth the results in the end.

 If you’re trying to produce conversions that have a high monetary value but take months to develop, you might struggle to prove the value of your campaign while your visitors travel along that customer journey.
 Tying everything together with Salesforce will help you know which campaigns and keywords are helping move that needle, and help you optimize along the way.